 I wanted to have Robert share his point of view because I’m finding in my own conversations with recruiting and HR leaders that many don’t know how frequently these scams are happening to their candidate pool.
 It’s only later when HR is contacted by a candidate who is upset because no one contacted him/her and disappeared after the candidate provided their credit card information to purchase (and later be reimbursed) for office supplies and equipment.

 Robert is in the job market for a contract or a full-time job, and as a contractor he is in the market for new projects on a regular basis more so than most job seekers.
-Because he this he has encountered a large number of job search scammers.
+Because of this, he this he has encountered a large number of job search scammers.

 How Employers Can Protect Themselves and Their Employment Brand

 In the second part of our podcast interview, Fareedah shares how employers can protect themselves against scams, misrepresentation, and the impact on their business and employment brand.
-So many of these scammers are falsely misrepresenting an employer which could lead to a whole host of issues including negative press and publicity as well as poor reviews on employer review sites like Indeed and Glassdoor.
+So many of these scammers are falsely misrepresenting an employer which could lead to a whole host of issues including negative press and publicity, as well as poor reviews on employer review sites like Indeed and Glassdoor.

 Fareedah recommends that employers are open and transparent about their hiring process and provide job seekers with a way to easily contact them and engage to ask questions or follow up on the status of their job application.
 Doing so will alert employers to any scammers misrepresenting their brand, but also provide an easy and accessible way for job seekers to connect with someone from the organization to quickly answer any questions or concerns.